 What Do You Currently Need in a Health Care Plan?

-Some health care plans offer all-in-one packages which include prescription benefits, while others offer customized plans you can choose based on your specific needs.
+Some healthcare plans offer all-in-one packages that include prescription benefits, while others offer customized plans you can choose based on your specific health care needs.

 How many times a year do you go to the doctor?
 Do you have any preexisting conditions?
 Do you take several prescriptions?
 Do you need vision or dental insurance benefits?
 Most basic health insurance plans don’t include extensive hearing, vision or dental benefits.
-The answers to these questions will help you find the right health care plan.
+The answers to these questions will help you find health insurance best suited to your needs.

 You can quickly find out if you’re eligible for a government-funded health plan by doing a little online research.